College Savings: Is a 529 Plan Right for Your Child?

 The parent-owned Roth IRA option is synonymous to the instructions we all receive when traveling on an airplane with a child.
 If the oxygen masks come down, put yours on first so that you can help your child.
 If you pass out from oxygen deprivation, you’d obviously be unable to help yourself or your child.

 On the downside, income limits could pose a problem for a parent-owned Roth IRA.
 In order to fully contribute to a parent-owned Roth IRA, a married couple cannot exceed $196,000 (in 2020) in modified adjusted gross income ($124,000 for single parents).

 Custodial Roth IRA

 Another outside-the-box idea for helping your child financially is to open a custodial Roth IRA.
 A custodial Roth IRA is ultimately owned by the child but held in custody by the parent until the child reaches the age of majority.
 Once that happens, the control of the account is transferred to the child.
 This setup is similar to the UTMA account, but with Roth IRA rules.

 A custodial Roth IRA could be a great way to get the child started very early on their retirement savings.
 And, the power of compound interest over an extra 10 or 20 years could have a significant long-term result.

 The kicker with a custodial Roth IRA is that the child must have earned income to contribute to it.
 Along those lines, the contribution limit per year for Roth IRAs is $6,000 (in 2020).
-As far as college savings is concerned, the child can still withdraw money from their Roth IRA for college expenses with no penalty or interest.
+As far as college savings is concerned, the child can still withdraw money from their Roth IRA for college expenses with no penalty, but only income tax on the earnings.
 5

 There are several ways to help a child start an account for the purpose of college savings or perhaps other potential uses as well.
 Each option has its pros and cons and your choice should ultimately be based on what your end objectives are.